EleutherAI/lm-evaluation-harness/docs/API_guide.md

 # TemplateAPI Usage Guide

 The `TemplateAPI` class is a versatile superclass designed to facilitate the integration of various API-based language models into the lm-evaluation-harness framework.
 This guide will explain how to use and extend the `TemplateAPI` class to implement your own API models.
+If your API implements the OpenAI API you can use the `local-completions` or the `local-chat-completions` (defined [here](https://github.com/EleutherAI/lm-evaluation-harness/blob/main/lm_eval/models/openai_completions.py)) model types.

 ## Overview